-Open field.
-Mice were allowed to explore the open field $(50 \times 50 \text{ cm})$ for 30 min where distance traveled and velocity were measured (EthoVision).

-Light/dark box.
-Mice were placed into the dark enclosed side of the apparatus (Med Associates) and time spent in the light side and entries to the light were monitored for 15 min (EthoVision).

-Elevated plus maze.
-Mice were placed in the center of the apparatus at the beginning of the test. $NTS^{\rm CeA}$::casp and control mice were given 5 min to explore the open arm, closed arm, and center portion of the maze, and time spent in arms, center, and number of entries were monitored. $NTS^{\rm CeA \to PBN}$::ChR2 and control mice were similarly monitored but given 5 min to explore the maze without stimulation, 5 min with stimulation (20 Hz, 473 nm, 10 mW) and an additional 5 min without stimulation (EthoVision).

-Marble burying.
-Twelve marbles were placed on a 5 cm deep layer of corncob bedding in a standard size mouse cage $(39 \times 20 \times 16 \text{ cm})$ in a grid-like fashion.
-Mice were then placed in the cage for 30 min and the degree of marble burying was hand-scored.
-If a marble was $>\frac{1}{2}$ buried it was considered buried.
-The experimenter was blinded to the viral treatment group before the experiment.
+245 Mice that were fed ad libitum did not exhibit reduced motivation to poke for stimulation therefore 246 we collapsed the data across cohorts.
+247 248 Open field.
+Mice were allowed to explore the open field (50 x 50 cm) for 30 minutes where 249 distance traveled, and velocity were measured (Ethovision, Noldus, Amsterdam).
+250 251 Light-dark box.
+Mice were placed into the dark enclosed side of the apparatus (Med Associates) 252 and time spent in the light side and entries to the light were monitored for 15 minutes 253 (Ethovision, Noldus, Amsterdam).
+254 255 Elevated Plus Maze.
+Mice were placed in the center of the apparatus at the beginning of the 256 test.
+CeA ^{NTS} ::casp and control mice were given 5 minutes to explore the open arm, closed arm, 257 and center portion of the maze, and time spent in arms, center, and number of entries were 258 monitored.
+NTS ^{CeA→PBN} ::ChR2 and control mice were similarly monitored but given 5 minutes to 259 explore the maze without stimulation, 5 minutes with stimulation (20 Hz, 473 nm, 10 mW) and 260 an additional 5 minutes without stimulation (Ethovision, Noldus, Amsterdam).
+261 262 Marble burying.
+12 marbles were placed on a 5 cm deep layer of corncob bedding in a standard 263 size mouse cage (39x20x16 cm) in a grid-like fashion.
+Mice were then placed in the cage for 30 264 minutes and the degree of marble burying was hand-scored.
+If a marble was more than $\frac{1}{2}$ way 265 buried it was considered buried.
+The experimenter was blinded to the viral treatment group prior 266 to the experiment.
+267 268 Novelty-suppressed feeding.
+Mice were singly-housed a week prior to testing.
+48 hours prior to 269 testing, animals were allowed to consume a Froot Loop $^{\text{TM}}$ in their homecage.
+Food was then 270 removed from the homecage for 24 hours.
+Mice were then placed in a corner of an open field

-Novelty-suppressed feeding.
-Mice were singly-housed 1 week before testing.
-Forty-eight hours before testing, animals were allowed to consume a Froot Loop in their home cage.
-Food was then removed from the home cage for 24 h.
-Mice were then placed in a corner of an open field $(26.7\times48.3~{\rm cm})$ at the center of which we placed a single Froot Loop on filter paper.
-Latency to feed was measured as the time required for the mouse to begin consuming the Froot Loop.
+(26.7x48.3 cm) at the center of which we placed a single Froot LoopTM on filter paper.
+Latency to feed was measured as the time required for the mouse to begin to consume the Froot LoopTM.
 If the mouse had not approached the fruit loop after 10 min, it was removed from the open field and scored as 10 min.
-Immediately following, the mouse was returned to its home cage and allowed to freely consume Froot Loops for 10 min.
-If the mouse did not consume any Froot Loops in the home cage, it was not included for this measurement.
+Immediately following, the mouse was returned to its homecage and allowed to freely consume Froot LoopTM for 10 min.
+If the mouse did not consume any Froot LoopTM in the homecage, it was not included for this measurement.